Share science. Learn science. Do science.

 Contact us at firstname.lastname@example.org with your comments/ideas!

 Graham Lau is an astrobiologist and communicator of science.
-His current research focuses on microbial sulfur cycling and biosignature production in polar environments.
-Graham gives public talks on science at venues such as museums and planetariums, and he volunteers as an exhibit facilitator at the Denver Museum of Nature and Science.
-Graham can be followed through his blog, A Cosmobiologist's Dream (cosmobiologist.blogspot.com).
+Having recently completed a PhD in geological sciences, Graham is now the Director of Communications and Marketing for Blue Marble Space.
+Graham gives public talks on science at venues such as museums and planetariums.
+Graham can be followed through his blog, A Cosmobiologist's Dream, or on his personal website, Cosmobiota.com.

 Marc's research focuses on what makes environments friendly for life (habitable).
-During his PhD studies at Arizona State University, he has looked at habitability both from the "inhabitants" side (what major and trace elements do extreme microbes need?) and the "realter" side (can dwarf planets, which make about 75% of all round objects in our solar system, have liquid water with a friendly chemistry?).
+During his PhD studies and postdoc at Arizona State University, he has looked at habitability both from the "inhabitants" side (what major and trace elements do extreme microbes need?) and the "realter" side (which icy worlds have subsurface oceans with a life-friendly chemistry?).
 He has also worked in the fields of aerospace engineering and prebiotic chemistry.
 He does his best to facilitate communication between the disciplines involved in the search for life beyond Earth using SAGANet.

 Svetlana holds a Physics bachelor’s degree, a Master of Arts degree in Science Mass Communication, and a Master’s of Science in Space Studies.
 She is currently pursuing a PhD in astrobiology.
 Her research interest involves biosignature detection techniques on Mars using laser-based rover tools.
 She is also working on an education project to enhance science learning in the classroom by creating astrobiology-themed lessons for middle and high school teachers.
 When she is not thinking about life on Mars or exciting the public about science, she enjoys salsa dancing and performing a different kind of experiment - cooking.